At the heart of the OT/IT convergence with Panorama

 Where connectivity is key to the success of your IoT projects

-The IoT component has been built into our SCADA platform at different levels.
-Firstly, through integration of the client & server MQTT protocol (known as an MQTT broker), and through integration of connectors directly linking to the cloud back offices of the main LPWAN network operators, based on SIGFOX and LoRaWAN technologies.
-We are also researching the integration of other technologies over the longer term.
-In the case of LoRaWAN technology, the LPWAN network can also be as a private network.
+IoT features have been built into our SCADA system at different levels.
+Firstly, through integration of the client & server MQTT protocol (MQTT broker), and then with the integration of connectors to the cloud or private back offices of operators (SIGFOX and LoRaWAN).
+We are also researching the integration over the longer term of other technologies based on the same ideas, such as 5G.

 At the device level, the Panorama platform supports intelligent device management (commisioning / decommisioning) as well as the processing and fine analysis of stored data.
 In this way, the data can be connected, correlated and cross-referenced with real-time data from PLCs.
 This makes it possible, for instance, to generate control loops in a highly cost-efffective way.

 From Internet of Things to “servicialization” of assets